 Class Participation (15%): There are two aspects of your class participation.
 First, students are expected to participate in class activities (e.g., surveys, self-tests, reading assignments) and attend the invited speakers' sessions in the "Industry Week" (5%).
-In-class participation (10%), such as raising and responding to questions (Email the questions you asked or your answer to our TA at imolivia@ust.hk after class to claim your participation with in 24 hours after the class ended), is highly encouraged; not only does it enriches your learning, but it also contributes to a more interactive environment for all.
-Note: Class participation does not include after-class email correspondences.
+In-class participation, such as raising and responding to questions, is highly encouraged; not only does it enriches your learning, but it also contributes to a more interactive environment for all.
+However, because not everyone will have the opportunity to voice out due to the large class size, in-class participation will not count towards your course grade.